 There are some common rules for all these ways:

-- When you modify a parameter that is linked to a parameter of some embedded object, the value of embedded object’s parameter also changes (with the exception of the case when you modify the parameter from code using not the special function set_parameter(10), but simple assignment operator parameter = 10).
+- When you modify a parameter that is linked to a parameter of some embedded agent, the value of embedded agent’s parameter also changes.

 - When you modify a variable that is connected to another variable declared as external (i.e. dependent), the value of that variable also changes.